top of page

 Stardust Stories

-Conversations from the world of life science
+Conversations from the world of science

-For the audience, Stardust Stories offers a rare view into life-science as a deeply human pursuit.
-It’s about the people behind the science, the thinking behind discovery, and the commitment and dedication it takes to do this work.
-It also reveals how scientific work can lead to societal change and the different ways broader society can support and stay connected to it.
-At its core, Stardust Stories is about creating stronger relationships between scientific knowledge, people, and society.
+For the audience, Stardust Stories offers a rare view into a deeply human pursuit — the people behind the science, the thinking behind discovery, and the commitment it takes to do this work.

 Launching the initiative

-Publication: thepark.se/stardust-stories-initiative-has-launched/
+thepark.se/stardust-stories-initiative-has-launched/

 Follow for stories, insights tools, and updates from our work